Guidance

 Identifying cases and contacts

-Cases or contacts may be identified at reception into prisons and places of detention (PPDs), following presentation within the PPD setting itself or via contact tracing.
+Cases or contacts may be identified at reception into PPDs, following presentation within the PPD setting itself or via contact tracing.

 Cases or contacts may be concerned about presenting in the PPD setting due to potential stigma.
-Staff in PPDs settings should be sensitive to the circumstance and be supportive of those concerned.
+Staff in PPDs settings should be sensitive to the circumstances and be supportive of those concerned.

 Reception screening

-UK Health and Security Agency (UKHSA) health and justice advice is that new receptions into PPDs should be risk assessed as part of the reception screen.
+UK Health Security Agency (UKHSA) health and justice advice is that new receptions into PPDs should be risk assessed for mpox as part of the reception screen.

 For new receptions who do not currently have symptoms, it is recommended the following information is recorded in case future symptoms develop: